codesharedot/quantum-resistant-ledger-price/README.md

-# dragonchain price
+# skycoin price

-Gets the dragonchain price with Python (from JSON).
+Gets the skycoin price with Python (from JSON).

 https://pythonbasics.org